liflab/beepbeep-3-book/markdown/advanced/README.md

 [⚓](https://github.com/liflab/beepbeep-3-examples/blob/master/Source/src/util/BagsContains.java#L42)

-We first create a `QueueSource` as usual; note that this time, each event in the source is itself a *list* (method `createList` is a small utility method that creates a `List` object out of its arguments).
-We then pipe this source as the first argument of an `ApplyFunction` processor that evaluates `Bags.contains`; its second argument comes from a stream of numbers that increments by one.
+First, a `QueueSource` is created, as usual; note that this time, each event in the source is itself a *list* (method `createList` is a small utility method that creates a `List` object out of its arguments).
+Then, this source is piped as the first argument of an `ApplyFunction` processor that evaluates `Bags.contains`; its second argument comes from a stream of numbers that increments by one.
 The end result is a stream where the *n*-th output event is the value `true` if and only if the *n*-th input list in `src1` contains the value *n*.
-This can be illustrated like this:
+This can be illustrated as such:

 ![A first event stream with a more complex data structure.](BagsContains.png)